Major Causes of Distracted Driving

 - Zoning out: Sometimes your hands can be on the wheel and your eyes on the road, but you are still simply not paying attention.
 This is particularly common for those commuting on familiar routes.
 Driving on autopilot while daydreaming can be incredibly dangerous, so try to maintain focus and do not let your mind drift.

 Car Accident Attorney in Tulsa

-If you were injured in an accident caused by a distracted driver, now is the time to seek the representation you need to obtain the compensation you deserve.
-At Richardson Richardson Boudreaux, PLLC, our experienced Tulsa personal injury attorneys will thoroughly review your case to determine how much your claims is worth and fight for justice on your behalf.
-Do not hesitate to reach out to us today.
+If you sustained an injury in a collision caused by a reckless driver, now is the time to seek the representation you need to obtain the compensation you deserve.
+At Richardson Richardson Boudreaux, PLLC, our compassionate personal injury team will thoroughly review your case to determine how much your claim is worth and fight for justice on your behalf.

 Call our office at (918) 347-6456 to schedule a free consultation.